Women in recreational fishing and boating network Skip to main content

 • Use a slow to regular taper rod so it flicks back slowly when working the jig, and a rod with medium to light weight rating for a balance between sensitivity and strength.

-• For land-based anglers, use atleast an 8 foot plus rod as it allows for a longer cast.
+• For land-based anglers, use at least an 8 foot plus rod as it allows for a longer cast.

 Rod preference for squid fishing